MCC DAQ HATs

 Supporting Raspberry Pi® in OEM and Test and Measurement Applications

-Popularity of Raspberry Pi
+History and Popularity of Raspberry Pi

 Over the years, individuals have published open-source designs and small companies have sold low-cost HATs for a variety of tasks, including support for analog and digital I/O. These designs and products are adequate for the education and hobbyist/maker market but have some serious short comings for professional Test and Measurement applications.
 Most of these devices are provided partially assembled, without specifications or programming support, and without performance guarantees that can only be achieved with a thorough device validation process.